 General Physics Laboratories

-The department has three large laboratories for the introductory physics courses.
+The Saint Louis University Department of Physics has three large laboratories for introductory physics courses.
 These laboratories feature extensive use of computers for data acquisition and analysis.

 Low-Temperature Physics Laboratory